josmar-crwdstffng/angular/aio/content/guide/cli-builder.md

 You need to update the `angular.json` file to add a target for this builder to the "architect" section of our new project.

-*   We'll add a new target section to the "architect" object for our project
+*   We will add a new target section to the "architect" object for our project
 *   The target named "copy-package" uses our builder, which you published to `@example/copy-file`.
     \(See [Publishing your Library](guide/creating-libraries#publishing-your-library).\)

 *   The options object provides default values for the two inputs that you defined; `source`, which is the existing file you are copying, and `destination`, the path you want to copy to
-*   The `configurations` key is optional, we'll leave it out for now
+*   The `configurations` key is optional, we will leave it out for now

 <code-example format="json" header="angular.json" language="json">